Itsjaphet/JAPHET_MD-V1/README.md

 ## <h2 align="left">⚠️ REMINDER </h2>
 <p style="text-align: center; font-size: 1.2em;">

-- **WARNING:** DARK-SILENCE-MD IS NOT AFFILIATED WITH `WhatsApp Inc.`.
+- **WARNING:** JAPHET-MD V1 IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
-PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING DARK-SILENCE-MD ❤️.
+PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING JAPHET-MD V1 ❤️.

 ---